Cat-Lord/react-examples/README.md

 - typescript: Type-safe javascript.
 - babel: transpiler used to achieve backward compatibility.
 - webpack: Packing project files into single javascript (and compatible) bundle.
 Provides customizable production/development configurations with a few cool tools.

+#### Router
+This project demonstrates the use of react router with the use of typescript.